Kineruth/WiFi-Gathering-Analysis-System/README.md

 Further look into the classes:
 --
+1. Main - The main class, where we call the MergeCSVfiles() & ConvertCSVToKML() to create CSV & KML files.
-1.	'*mergeCSVfiles*' – This class gets a folder path, takes only CSV files and creates a new CSV file that contains all the top ten strongest (signal) Wi-Fi networks and their information for every timestamp from all those files, arranging them in an ascending order.
+2. MergeCSVfiles – This class gets a folder path, takes only CSV files and creates a new CSV file that contains all the top ten strongest (signal) Wi-Fi networks and their information for every timestamp from all those files, arranging them in an ascending order.
-2.	'*WiFiNetwork*' – This class represent an object called WiFiNetwork, it contains all the information of a specific Wi-Fi network that had been scanned by the app and added into the file.
-The information has the device ID, the network's name, its MAC, signal, frequency, longitude, latitude, altitude and its timestamp- the time it had been scanned.
-The class has a function that converts a channel into frequency, because the app only gives us the channel and we wanted to know and save it as frequency for later use with "Google Earth".
+3. WiFiNetwork – This class represents an object called WiFiNetwork, it contains the Wi-Fi network's Mac, SSID, frequency and signal.
+There's a function that converts a channel into frequency, because the app only gives us the channel and we wanted to know and save it as frequency.
+4. Sample - This class represents a sample of Wi-Fi networks = a sample has all the networks that were scanned in the same time and location.
+It contains the device ID, longitude, latitude, altitude ,its timestamp - the scanning time and all the networks that were scanned in an arrayList.
+5. SamplesList - This class represents a list of all the Wi-Fi networks samples from the CSV files.
-3.	'*convertToKML*' – This class gets an arranged CSV file (a file that was created with mergeCSVfiles) and converts it into a KML format.
-It gives the user 3 filter options of what he wants the file to have, to filter by time- specific date and hour, filter by a point on the map and a radius to get the networks that are within this radius, or to filter by ID – the name of the device.
-There is a function called getColor() that gives every pin a color that represent its top network (with the strongest signal between the networks from the same timestamp).
-A green color is given when the signal is higher/equal to -70, a yellow when it's between -70 and -90, and a red when it is lower than -90.
+6. ConvertCSVToKML – This class gets an arranged CSV file (a file that was created with mergeCSVfiles()) and converts it into a KML format.
+It gives the user 3 filter options to chose from, to filter by time- specific date and hour, by a point on the map and a radius to get the networks that are within this radius, or by the device ID.
-4.	'*Filter*' – This class gets the uses choice of filter and his/her input (using Scanner).
+7. Filter – This class gets the user's choice of filter and his/her input (using Scanner) and filters the unwanted networks.
-5.	'*LocPoint*' – This class creates a point(latitude, longitude).
+8. LocPoint – This class creates a point(latitude, longitude).
 It has a function pointInCircle() that checks if a given point is within the radius from the current point.
-6.	'*Main*' - The main class.
+9. TimeCorrector - This class corrects the time format to (yyyy-mm-dd hh-mm-ss) for future use writing the KML file.
+Also contains a function setTimeKMLFormat() that converts the time to timeStamp as used in Google Earth timelaps.

 How to run the program:
 --
-Clone the directory to your local machine.
+Clone the repository to your computer, add all the java files (classes) to your eclipse, or some other tool used for java.

 How to create CSV & KML files:
 --